milesdwilliams15/Teaching/DPR 101/Notes/08_drawing_maps_pt2.md

 As a final step in telling a story about FiveThirtyEight’s forecast errors, we might conclude by summarizing where prediction errors worsened or improved in 2020 relative to 2016.
-This is an ideal taks for a map, but instead of making a full blown map, we can just use a geofaceted small multiple.
+This is an ideal task for a map, but instead of making a full blown map, we can just use a geofaceted small multiple.
 The below figure shows the percentage point improvement in FiveThirtyEight’s forecast in different states in 2020